aung2phyowai/mtools/README.md

 mtools
 ------

-Matlab does not make it very comfortable to manage project in dedicated folders.
-With `mtools`, if you launch Matlab in a given project folder, it will:
+Managing data-analysis projects in dedicated folders is a bit of a pain. `mtools` make it slightly cosier.
+If you launch Matlab in a given project folder, it will:

 - reopen the files you were working on last time *in that folder* (and not elsewhere, as is the default)
 - add paths added previously when working *in that folder* and make them available in your Workspace as variables